AvanceIT/monitor/README.md

-# This is my README
+# This is the README for the monitor client